KartikSuryavanshi/Generative-AI/README.md

 ---

 ## 📌 About This Repository
-This repository contains my **hands-on learning and experimentation with Generative AI**, implemented using **Python and Jupyter Notebooks**.
+This repository documents my **hands-on learning journey in Generative AI**, implemented using **Python and Jupyter Notebooks**.

-The work focuses on:
-- Interacting with **Large Language Models (LLMs)** via the OpenAI API
-- Using **LangChain** for prompt management, chains, agents, tools, and document loaders
-- Building practical GenAI workflows instead of just theory
+The focus is on **practical implementation**, not just theory.
+All concepts are learned by **writing real code**, experimenting with models, tools, and frameworks used in production-grade GenAI systems.

-This repository is updated **incrementally as new concepts are learned and implemented**.
+This repository is **continuously updated** as I learn new concepts.

 ---